-The project does not propose the construction, demolition, or renovation of 1,000,000 SF or more of building space; however, the project has the potential to generate more than 1,500 tons of solid waste materials during demolition and construction and therefore may exceed the City's threshold for direct solid waste impacts.
-The project proposes construction of more than 40,000 SF, thereby exceeding the City's threshold for cumulative solid waste impacts without implementation of solid waste diversion measures.
+The project does not propose the construction, demolition, or renovation of 1,000,000 SF or more of building space; however, the project has the potential to generate more than 1,500 tons of solid waste materials during demolition and construction and therefore may exceed the City's criteria for the requirement of a WMP.
+The project proposes construction of more than 40,000 SF, thereby exceeding the City's criteria for cumulative solid waste impacts without implementation of solid waste diversion measures.